RetroAchievements/docs/docs/guidelines/content/player-compatibility-testing.md

 - Make the compatibility testing their #1 priority on RetroAchievements by dedicating the majority of their play time to the test
 - Make a save state prior to each achievement to the maximum extent possible
-- Attempt to earn every achievement in the set.
-The only valid reason to not master/complete a set is due to achievement incompatibilty
+- Attempt to earn every achievement in the set that is required by the set maintainer.
+Sets may require full mastery/completion at the set maintainer's discretion.
 - Immediately inform the set maintainer via site message when an incompatible achievement is discovered.
 The player will be responsible for providing the set maintainer whatever save states they request in order to modify achievement logic necessary for compatibility.
 - The set maintainer may direct additional tests after adjusting logic at their discretion.
 Testers are required to comply in order for the test to continue

 ### Step 6 - Test Completion
 When the tester masters/completes the set, the test will be considered concluded.
 At this time, the set maintainer will make the decision whether or not to officially support the test hash.
-If supported, the set maintainer must submit the patch to the RAPatches repository on the discord server and relabel the hash in the supporting game files.
+If supported, the set maintainer must submit the patch via the RAPatches forum on the Discord server or by opening a pull request on the RAPatches GitHub repository.
+Once the patch is added to the repository, the hash description, label, and patch URL must be updated.